 If your return is simple, with no need to list dependents or deductions, this is the plan to use.
 You do get access to the company’s comprehensive knowledge database.

 Features here, however, are limited.
 For example, you won’t be able to list deductions.

 This package is pricier but it can handle a lot more calculations.

 If you are a homeowner and expect to deal with deductions, credits and adjustments, this is the right plan for you.

 It doesn’t include some income types, such as stocks, gains and losses.

 Those with investments and rental properties are best served by the Premier package.
 You can even import your stock data.

 If you work for yourself, your returns are going to be more complicated by nature.

-This product will help you deal with those situations and provide an accuracy guarantee worth up to $100,000.
+This product will help you deal with those situations and also includes TaxAct’s Deduction Maximizer to help you lower your taxes.